How to integrate Amazon Selling Partner (SP-API) using SSIS

 Conclusion

-In this article we showed you how to connect to Amazon Selling Partner (SP-API) in SSIS and integrate data without any coding, saving you time and effort.
+In this article we showed you how to connect to Amazon Selling Partner (SP-API) in SSIS and integrate data without writing complex code — all of this was powered by Amazon Selling Partner (SP-API) Connector.